neverfox/toastr-stylus/README.md

 ## Current Version
 2.0.1

+## Stylus changes
+- Split into multiple files (e.g variables, mixins, responsive etc.)
+- Uses nib to handle mixins and vendor prefixes, so may lack some support for older browsers

 ## Demo
 - Demo can be found at http://codeseven.github.io/toastr/demo.html
 - [Demo using FontAwesome icons with toastr](http://plnkr.co/edit/6W9URNyyp2ItO4aUWzBB?p=preview)